Sweet and Spicy Pickled Red Onions

 While we use red onions for their vibrant color and mild flavor, you are more than welcome to use any kind of onion when pickling.
 All onions do a great job of absorbing the brining liquid, so you won’t notice much of a difference in the end.

-Is it possible to pickle onions without vinegar?
+Can you pickle onions without vinegar?

 Serving Suggestions

 Spicy sweet onions make a great addition to a variety of meals.
-If you are a fan of my smoked Carolina pulled pork sandwiches, you will love the flavor these will add.
+If you are a fan of my smoked Carolina pulled pork sandwiches, you will love the flavor these will add!

 5 from 1 vote